The Father of Western Philosophy, was

 Classroom discussion questions:

-How would Socrates answer the question, "Imagination or Knowledge: Which has a greater impact on society?"
+How would Socrates answer the question, "Hate or Love: Which has a greater impact on society?"

 Is the Socratic method still relevent in todays "spin cycle" media?